Ways to Earn More Credit Card Points and Miles

 The Best Sign-Up Bonuses to Grab

 Once you’ve gone through the targeted offers you’ve received, you should figure out what your goals for the points are.
 If you simply want to stockpile points then aiming for the biggest sign-up bonuses is the best.
 If you want some extra cash, a cash back bonus is best.
-Looking for the best sign-up bonuses to fund travel is very easy -- many travel cards, such as the Chase Sapphire Preferred® Card, British Airways Visa Signature, and the Barclaycard Arrival Plus™ World Elite Mastercard®, offer large sign-up bonuses.
+Looking for the best sign-up bonuses to fund travel is very easy -- many travel cards, such as the Chase Sapphire Preferred® Card, British Airways Visa Signature, and the Barclaycard Arrival Plus™ World Elite Mastercard®, offer generous sign-up bonuses.
 However, because you’ll need to determine which airline and hotel chain you plan to use as that affects which credit cards you can transfer rewards from.

 Finally, you need to consider your credit score and the types of credit cards you’re applying for.
 The most lucrative sign-up bonuses tend to come with the cards that are the most difficult to qualify for.